LucaFumis/front-end-handover/README.md

 The webapp uses plugins written by the Open Targets team and by other parties, which are here divided into *internal* and *external*.

 ### Internal
+We have access to all of these and can modify if necessary.
 * `cttv.api`
 * `cttv.diseaseGraph`
 * `cttv.flowerView`